Pokémon Black 2 and White 2

 Larvesta and Volcarona can now be found with their hidden Ability in the Generation VI games.

 Also of note is that Litwick, Lampent, and Chandelure's hidden Ability in the Generation VI games changed from Shadow Tag to Infiltrator.
 These Pokémon can now be found in the Generation VI games with Infiltrator.
-Zapdos's hidden Ability was changed to Static in Generation VI, for it can be seen with this Ability in the Battle Maison.
-However, it still remains unobtainable.
+Zapdos' hidden Ability was changed to Static in Generation VI, for it can be seen with this Ability in the Battle Maison.
+It can be obtained with this Ability from an event distribution.

 Unused Weather Text